Durss/Twitchat/README.md

 - [x] Flag a message as "read" and scroll back to it easily
 - [x] Track a user to make sure not to miss her/his messages
 - [x] Create a raffle with the viewers and pick random winners
+- [x] See if a user is not following the channel
 - [x] Display received whispers and answer them
 - [x] Filter some messages *(bots, commands, self, etc...)*
 - [x] Customize messages *(remove badges, show minimalist badges, remove emotes)*